PhotoboothProject/photobooth/faq/faq.md

 **Note**

 - Do NOT enable *"Device cam takes picture"* in admin panel config!
-- Capture pictures via `raspistill` won't work if motion is installed!
+- Capture pictures via `raspistill` or `libcamera-still` won't work if motion is installed!
 - Requires Photobooth v2.2.1 or later!

 #### Preview _"from gohoto2"_